Zoegp/zoegp.github.io/leafbyte-faqs.md

 ##### Why do you use 4 dots instead of a line for a scale?
 Early iterations of LeafByte did use a single line as the scale.
 However, testing determined that photographing the leaf at even a seemgly reasonable angle could result in up to 40% distortion of the leaf’s absolute area.
 Having 4 dots in a square allows LeafByte to correct for most of the distortion from photographing at an angle.
 Now, taking the picture at even a 30 degree angle generally only leads to a 1-4% distortion of the leaf’s absolute area (due to the image capturing more shadow when at an angle).

+##### I forgot to change the scale in the settings, so my data were anlyzed with the wrong scale!
+Can I fix my data without re-analyzing each leaf?
+Simply use the following equation to fix your data: correct data=result * rightScale^2 / wrongScale^2.

 # Contact and Logistics

 ##### I have an idea for how to improve the app!
 What should I do?